 much does it take) and the soul-searching part (what will make you happy).

 The Financial Side

 If you’re willing to develop a low-cost lifestyle, such as the RV lifestyle, or living overseas, you can make your money stretch.
-This lifestyle may not need to be forever.
-Meaning you could have a low-cost lifestyle from age 55 to 65, then at 66 plan to settle down in a house with a more traditional lifestyle again.
+This lower-cost lifestyle may not have to be permanent.
+Meaning you could have a less expensive lifestyle from age 55 to 65, then at age 66 settle down in a house with a more traditional lifestyle again.
 These varying expenses can be projected in a retirement income plan so you can see how you would pay for things in which phases of retirement.

-Again, as with your retirement income projections, estimate how much purchasing your healthcare insurance will cost as you weigh the pros and cons of retiring early.
+Again, as with your retirement income projections, plan ahead and estimate how much purchasing your healthcare insurance will cost so you can objectively weigh the pros and cons of retiring early.

 The Soul-Searching Side

 When thinking about early retirement, give careful thought as to what you want to do with your time and your money.
 If you’re not the leisurely sort, you might consider starting a small business.
-According to the Kauffman Index, in 2014 about 1/4 of all start-ups were entrepreneurs in the age 55 – 65 range.
+According to the Kauffman Index, in 2016 about 1/4 of all start-ups were entrepreneurs in the age range of 55 to 65.
 You could also use your prior experience to start a consulting business or turn a prior hobby into a money-making activity.

 If you can see yourself living in a third world country or buying an inexpensive RV and traveling from campground to campground, or you’ve managed to save a ton, then an age 55 retirement may work just fine.